Mariah Carey, Nicki Minaj leaving 'American Idol'

 Pop singer and actress Jennifer Lopez and Aerosmith frontman Steven Tyler left "Idol" in 2012 after two seasons and used their increased visibility from the show to relaunch their music careers.

-Fox, which is owned by News Corp, will also lose reality programming chief Mike Darnell, who said last week he would leave at the end of June.
+Fox, which is owned by News Corp (NWSA.O), will also lose reality programming chief Mike Darnell, who said last week he would leave at the end of June.
 Darnell shepherded "American Idol" into a ratings juggernaut since its debut in 2002.

 (Editing by Piya Sinha-Roy and Christopher Wilson and Paul Simao)